pdrm83/sent2vec/README.md

-# A Generic Sentence Embedding Library
+Sentence Embedding - An Open Source Library to Build Proof of Concepts Fast

 In the past, we mostly encode text data using, for example, one-hot, term frequency, or TF-IDF (normalized term frequency).
 There are many challenges to these techniques.
 In recent years, the latest advancements give us the